nikivivi9/Ant-Colony-Decision-Tree.github.io/index.md

 * **Initialize:** In this procedure, we define the algorithm’s parameters and set up the pheromone matrix along with heuristic information relevant to the vertices and edges of our construction graph.
 * **Construct Ant Solution:** In this procedure, we simulate the movement of artificial ants to gradually construct the candidate solutions.
 These ants navigate through the construction graph and make decisions at each step by applying a stochastic decision policy which incorporates the heuristic and pheromone information.
 * **Apply local search:** The application of local search is optional and it facilitates us to refine ant’s solution.
 Local search would introduce minor adjustments to a solution to examine its neighbor solutions and the implementation of this algorithm usually exhibits great enhancement on our ACO algorithm’s performance.
 * **Update pheromones:** In this procedure, we would update the pheromone levels on the components of the problem’s construction graph.
-The update involves either an increase as ants deposit pheromones along the paths while forming their candidate solutions, or a decrease due to the evaporation of pheromone.
+The update involves either an increase as ants deposit pheromones along the paths while forming their candidate solutions, or a decrease due to the evaporation of pheromones.

-We would iterate through the constructing and updating steps until we met the termination criteria, at which point we are able to achieve the optimal solution.
+We would iterate through the constructing and updating steps until we meet the termination criteria, at which point we are able to achieve the optimal solution.

 <p align="center">
 <img src="https://raw.githubusercontent.com/nikivivi9/Ant-Colony-Decision-Tree.github.io/ant/assets/ACO_algorithm_pseudocode.jpg" alt="ACO gif" width="400" height="250">